jay-joshy/allergyguide/content/handouts/chronic_rhinosinusitis.md

 **CRS with fungal allergy (Allergic fungal rhinosinusitis):**

-It is normal for there to be a small amount of fungi spores in the air we breathe.
-Normally, we breathe them in and out without issue.
-However, when our body develops an allergy to these fungi it causes a distinct inflammatory response and very thick mucous.
+There is normally a small amount of fungi spores in the air we breathe; normally, they cause no issues.
+However, **in rare cases**, our body develops an allergy to these fungi it causes a distinct inflammatory response and very thick mucous.
 There is specific diagnostic criteria for this condition involving allergy testing, mucous analysis, and evidence on imaging.
+It is NOT common and more often occurs in the US.

 {% end %}